mattrussi/gitlab-com-runbooks/docs/uncategorized/osquery.md

 Spikes in CPU and/or memory usage can be detected by standard monitoring already in place on such hosts.

+In addition, an [alert has been created](../../rules/osquery.yml) to trigger whenever the `osqueryd` process is using more than 10% CPU.

 # Troubleshooting